Environmental Facilities & Services

 Transfer Station Holiday Hours

-All Orange County Transfer Stations will follow a regular schedule on Tuesday, November 3, 2020.
+All Orange County Transfer Stations will be closed on Thursday, November 26, 2020, in observance of Thanksgiving.

 Electronic Waste Recycling Accepted at All Orange County Transfer Stations as of January 24, 2020: